Sp0tt3dAllegedly/prime_solo_project_MEMP_D/README.md

-# Prime Project
+# Prime Solo Project
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This project uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Download (Don't Clone) This Repository

-* Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-* Unzip the project and start with the code in that folder.
-* Create a new GitHub project and push this code to the new repository.
+This project is intended to service the needs of Mary Edworthy-McPherson Designs in relation to displaying work on the web via an agile CRUD React.js application.
+The current version is a P.O.C. that displays baseline features slated for active development post-graduation from Prime Digital Academy.

 ## Prerequisites